AI-SDC/SACRO-Viewer/DEVELOPERS.md

 now be able to see the outputs rendered in the app.

 You can click on the `Approve and Download` button to download the files.

+## Stack
+### Vite
+This project uses [Vite](https://vitejs.dev/), a modern build tool and development server, to build the frontend assets.
+Vite integrates into Django using [django-vite](https://github.com/MrBin99/django-vite).

+Vite works by compiling JavaScript files, and outputs a manifest file, the JavaScript files, and any included assets such as stylesheets or images.

+Vite adds all JavaScript files to the page using [ES6 Module syntax](https://caniuse.com/es6-module).
+For legacy browsers, this project is utilising the [Vite Legacy Plugin](https://github.com/vitejs/vite/tree/main/packages/plugin-legacy) to provide a fallback using the [module/nomodule pattern](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/).

+Vite is configured to build assets in `assets/src` and output them to `assets/dist`.
+Django is configured to use `assets/dist` as a directory to collect static files from.